DianaHuallpa/AUV-AIAPAEC/README.md

     ├── main.py

 ## Instrucciones para ejecutar el simulador
-The simulator provides the modes of operation of the nonlinear, linearized model and the overdriven AUV control.
-To demonstrate the simulator operation, three cases will be considered:
+The simulator provides the modes of operation of the nonlinear model, the linearized and the AUV control.
+To demonstrate the operation of the simulator, the following steps will be considered:

-1. Thruster distance configuration (dp1, dp2 and dp3).
+1. thruster distance configuration (dp1, dp2 and dp3).

-2. Non Linear Model: for the visualization of the results the input signals are the forces applied by the thrusters in Newton (Tp1, Tp2, Tp).
+2. Non-linear model: for the visualization of the results the input signals are the forces applied by the thrusters in Newton (Tp1, Tp2, Tp).

 3. Linearized Model: Once the non-linear model of the AUV is obtained, the system is linearized with certain initial values (X,U).